AlizaibWEBdev/ecommerce/README.md

-# ecommerce
+# ecommerce site frontend ui
-this is responsiv webiste design using html css and js
+this is responsiv webiste ui for the ecomres site